Eastern Orthodox worship: Icons

-Icons are used to bring the worshippers into the presence of those who are in heaven, that is, Christ, the Saints, the Theotokos and the angels.
-The Orthodox believe these icons do more than visually remind the viewer of the fact that there are saints in heaven, they believe that these icons act as 'windows' into heaven through which we see those saints, Christ and the Theotokos.
+Icons are used to bring the worshippers into the presence of those who are in heaven, that is, Christ, the Theotokos, the Saints and the angels.
+The Orthodox believe these icons do more than visually remind the viewer of the fact that there are saints in heaven, they believe that these icons act as 'windows' into heaven through which they see Christ, the Theotokos and those saints.
 It is for this reason that God the father is traditionally not represented in icons because He has never shown His form to man and therefore man should not try to represent His form in icons.
 It is because of the connection which these sacred pictures have with their subjects that Orthodox Christians regularly venerate (but do not worship) them even as Orthodox still living on earth greet one another with a kiss of peace, so do they venerate those who have passed on through their icons.

 Architecture

 Both the internal and external forms of Orthodox churches are designed in imitation of heaven.
 The internal layout consists of three main parts: the narthex, nave and altar.
 The royal doors divide the narthex from the nave and the iconostasis divides the nave from the altar.
 The narthex or porch is the entrance to the church building and not yet the actual 'church' proper, and is a small open space often with some candles to buy before entering the church itself.
-Once through the doyal Doors (a term often applied now to the doors in the center of the iconostasis as well) there is the nave, which is the main and largest part of the church building.
+Once through the royal doors (a term often applied now to the doors in the center of the iconostasis as well) there is the nave, which is the main and largest part of the church building.
 Here all the laity and choir stand (there are often few or no seats in the building) during worship; it is shaped rectangularly in the back, opening into two wings forming a cross towards the front.
 Through the iconostasis (always done through the 'Deacon's doors' on either side except during processions by the clergy) lies the altar (or sanctuary).
 This area is considered the most holy of the whole church, and laity other than church personnel are discouraged from entering.
 The altar is square (completing the cross shape of the church building) and at its center is the altar table on which the Eucharist is celebrated and which only clergy may touch.
 There is no direct entrance to the outside of the church to the altar, only the deacons' doors and a door to the sacristy (which usually leads outside).
 The main entrance from the nave to the sanctuary, the "beautiful gate", cannot be used by deacons and laity, only by priests or bishops.